takeshixx/kleber-cli/README.md

 $ kleber --list --tor-proxy 127.0.0.1:9151
 ```

-In case the API URL will change in the future, it can either be changed set in the `~/.kleberrc` config file, or via the `--api-url` paramter:
+In case the API URL will change in the future, it can either be changed set in the `~/.kleberrc` config file, or via the `--url` paramter:

 ```
-$ kleber --list --tor --api-url https://aiojsdioiajosjdo.onion/api
+$ kleber --list --tor --url https://aiojsdioiajosjdo.onion/
 ```

 ### HTTP Proxy Support